Published May 20, 2022

 RECAP | Star Trek: Strange New Worlds 103 - 'Ghosts of Illyria'

 An ion storm brings truths to light in the latest episode

-Spoilers for Star Trek: Strange New Worlds episode three to follow!
+Spoilers for Star Trek: Strange New Worlds Season 1, Episode 3 to follow!

 The U.S.S.
 Enterprise arrives at a colony abandoned by Illyrians, who were first encountered by the NX-01 in the Delphic Expanse a century earlier.
 Unknown to Captain Archer at the time, the Illyrians engaged in genetic modification, which had been banned by the Federation as a result of the devastating Eugenics Wars.
 An ion storm approaches as the landing party prepares to beam up, and as any Trek fan will tell you, ion storms and transporters do not go well together.
 Even worse, young Ensign Lance opens a cabinet that contains mysterious glowing objects.

 While Captain Pike searches for Spock, Number One and the rest of the team beam back aboard the ship.
 With their patterns nearly scrambled, it briefly felt as if we might have another Tuvix situation on our hands!
 Luckily, Hemmer saves the day, though the ion storm prevents Pike and Spock from returning to the Enterprise.
 Things begin to get a bit strange, as Erica Ortegas finds Ensign Lance injuring himself in an attempt to get closer to a lighting fixture.